Through its intramural and extramural organizational units, the NICHD supports and conducts a broad range of research on spina bifida.

 These programs are complemented by a focus on genetic risk, patterns of embryonic development, and prenatal nutritional status in other areas of the institute.
 For instance, the intramural Program in Genomics of Differentiation uses zebrafish to investigate patterns of genes in embryonic development.

 Human genetics is the focus of research supported by the Developmental Biology and Structural Variation Branch (DBSVB).
 Researchers supported by the DBSVB investigate the specific genetic activity that drives the development and growth of the fetus, in normal conditions and when the neural tube fails to form completely.

-Through its Division of Epidemiology, Statistics and Prevention Research (DESPR), the NICHD also conducts research to understand how nutritional and other interventions might prevent neural tube defects such as spina bifida.
+Through its Division of Intramural Population Health Research (DIPHR), the NICHD also conducts research to understand how nutritional and other interventions might prevent neural tube defects such as spina bifida.
 For example, with institutions in Ireland, where neural tube defects are relatively common, researchers are collaborating to identify risk factors for spina bifida, such as having low levels of vitamin B during pregnancy.

 Other Activities and Advances

 To achieve its goals for spina bifida research, the NICHD conducts and supports a variety of activities.
 Some of these activities are managed through the components listed above, while others are part of NIH-wide or collaborative efforts in which the NICHD participates.
 Examples are listed below:

 - The Birth Defects Research Group, led by the Epidemiology Branch within DIPHR, is a multicenter, multidisciplinary group of collaborating scientists that investigates the etiology of birth defects, particularly neural tube defects.
 Collaborating institutions include the NICHD; the National Human Genome Research Institute; the Health Research Board of Ireland; and the Department of Biochemistry, Trinity College, Dublin.